Please ensure Javascript is enabled for purposes of website accessibility

 Presented by The Power Plant Contemporary Art Gallery

-Join this year’s Power Kids for an engaging activity inspired by this season’s exhibitions on gardens and nature.
-This activity will focus on our relationship with the environment and the city.
-Together, we will create miniature greenery in collaboration with the Museum of Toronto’s city model to make a blooming landscape.
+Visitors joined this year’s Power Kids for an engaging activity inspired by this season’s exhibitions on gardens and nature.
+The activity focused on our relationship with the environment and the city.
+Together, we created miniature greenery in collaboration with the Museum of Toronto’s city model to make a blooming landscape.

 Budding Art Buyers